-- Families applying for enrollment are required to pay an Application Fee of \$100.00, non-refundable.
-Upon acceptance the Application Fee will apply to the registration fee. - Families of new students must pay the difference between the Application Fee of \$100.00 and the stated registration fee (\$250 PK only; \$350 PK-Gr.
-8) per family to secure the student's placement at St. John Catholic School.
+- Students new to St. John School applying for enrollment are required to pay an Application Fee of \$75, non-refundable. - Families of new students accepted for enrollment are required to pay the stated registration fee of \$350 per family to secure the student's placement at St. John Catholic School.
 All registration fees are non-refundable.
-This registration fee is due with the St. John Catholic School New Student Contract after the student has been accepted. - Upon acceptance families will pay 1/12 the annual tuition portion.
-This fee is non-refundable and is applied to the total tuition contract to begin in July. - Enrollment begins in February for new families. - All new students may be required to take a placement test to determine if they are eligible to attend St. John Catholic School.
+This registration fee is due with the St. John Catholic School New Student Contract after the student has been accepted. - Enrollment begins in February for new families. - All new students may be required to take a placement test to determine if they are eligible to attend St. John Catholic School.
 If testing is required by Administration, there is a testing fee that is due with the St. John Catholic School New Student Registration Application.
-New Student Testing fees are non-refundable.
+New Student Testing fees are nonrefundable.